Matthew-Rimbert/Geospatial-Taxi-Analysis/README.md

 poly1 = Polygon(coords_poly1)
 poly2 = Polygon(coords_poly2)
 ```
-**Distance Calculation**
+**Distance Calculation**:
 We calculate the distance between cab locations and the pick-up point, considering polygon boundaries.
+This helps in determining which cab is closest to the pick-up point, either directly or by calculating the shortest path around obstacles.

 ```python
 from shapely.geometry import Point from geopy.distance import distance